SchemaStore/schemastore/CONTRIBUTING.md

 ### How to add a JSON Schema with multiple versions

 Refer to this [`agripparc` PR](https://github.com/SchemaStore/schemastore/pull/1950/files) as an example.
-First, your schema names should be suffix with the version number.
+First, your schema names should be suffixed with the version number.

 - `src/schemas/json/agripparc-1.2.json`
 - `src/schemas/json/agripparc-1.3.json`